 They don't appear in the original Hebrew or Greek Bible.

-It's the same with um Jesus.
+It's the same with Jesus.

-So my previous book to a devil named Lucifer was called a God Named Josh.
+So my previous book to a devil named Lucifer was called A God Named Josh.

 And through transliteration over the centuries, it became Jesus in English.

-I think we should rip devil and Satan out of English Bibles because the words are so laden with you know, devil on your shoulder kind of nonsense and all the you know, cape and tights, and we can get into what he looks like later.
+I think we should rip devil and Satan out of English Bibles because the words are so laden with, you know, devil on your shoulder kind of nonsense and all the, you know, cape and tights.

-But we have such a picture of what devil slash Satan looks like.
+But we have such a picture of what devil/slash Satan looks like.

-I think we need to toss it out of the Bible and use accuser adversary because that will help us understand who he is and what he does.
+I think we need to toss it out of the Bible and use accuser, adversary, because that will help us understand who he is and what he does.

 He accuses adversarially.

-Do you know by the way, I can now definitely tell you you're Canadian because of the way you pronounce out.
+Do you know, by the way, I can now definitely tell you you're Canadian because of the way you pronounce out.

 Yes.